 A New Perspective

-Camille, her parents and their 1-year-old son Jude have travelled to Orlando six times in the past year from their home in Louisiana to receive treament at Nemours Children’s Hospital.
+Camille, her parents and their 1-year-old son Jude have travelled to Orlando six times in the past year from their home in Louisiana to receive treament at Nemours Children’s Health.
 Their doctor, Dr. Richard Finkel, is a SMA specialist and the first to receive the only FDA approved treatment for SMA.

 The Callais Family learned about Ronald McDonald House through another former RMH family and through their doctor’s office.
 They say the House was exactly what they needed.

 “The House is very well taken care of and anything we could ever need is readily available and free.
 Also, just to be able to walk down the street to the hospital for all of our visits and treatment can’t be beat.”

 Every single time, the family says they are welcomed with open arms.
 “We have been here so often, the staff remembers us and we always feel at home and feel like part of a family here,” said Brandon.